St. John's Anglican Church

 Back in 2016, members of St. John the Evangelist Anglican Church in North Vancouver were looking for a way to help the growing number of people living on the streets, in their cars, and in the forests around their community.
 Long-time parishioner Donna Lawrence had seen a similar type of fundraiser back in Ontario, but no one was doing anything like it in North Vancouver.
 After convincing the church council to give it a try, Donna recruited some willing volunteers and met with the Lookout Housing and Health Society's local leaders to get their endorsement.
 The first LLNOH took place in February 2017, raising $10,600 for the Lookout Shelter.
+2024 marks our 8th year as a fundraiser, partnered with the Lookout Housing and Health Society in North Vancouver.

 HOW DO PARTICIPANTS RAISE FUNDS?